 Continuing Care for Bipolar Disorder

-Some people are ready to return home upon discharge from our hospital.
-In these cases we set up referrals for outpatient therapists and community support groups to help them continue their progress.
+Some people are ready to return home upon discharge from treatment for bipolar disorder at our hospital.
+In these cases, we set up referrals for outpatient therapists and community support groups to help them continue their progress.